MurielParaire/ssi/README.md

 # Prerequisites

 To execute and test this project, you will need a kubernetes cluster running.
-It has been tested with a k3d cluster running locally.
+It has been tested with a k3d cluster running locally as well as have helm installed.

 # Requirements